All You Need to Know About Babysitting, Child Care, Mother’s Helpers & Senior Care at Disney World

 Using Babysitting services during your visit to Disney World is an option.
-You may want to plan in advance to get some adult time in, such as going out to dinner or enjoying the adult options in the parks.
-Or you may even want an extra adult to help you manage your children in the parks.
+You may want to plan in advance to get some adult time in during your visit.
+For example, you can go out to dinner or enjoy the adult options in the parks.
+Or you may just want an extra adult to help you manage your children in the parks.
 If you have a senior who could use some support, that’s available too.
-There are some good options available which we’ll go over.
+There are some good options for support which we’ll go over.

 We’ll cover all of the above!

 Kid’s Nite Out: In-Room Babysitters, Elder Care, Pet Sitting plus Park Childcare Assistance at Disney World

 Disney does not provide babysitting, but recommends an outside company called Kids Nite Out.
 Available 24 hours a day, 7 days a week, they’ll send a caregiver to your hotel room for:

 - One-on-one in room child care.
 They’ll come with age-appropriate toys, books, activities and arts & crafts projects.

 - Mother’s and Father’s helper.
 You can take someone to the parks for help and support.
 You must pay for park entry for the helper.

 - Pet sitting.
 They will feed, walk and play with your pet.
 They can also give medication.